Weddings

 And our love shall be the gift of our lives

-Other passages are found in Song of Song are
+Other passages can be found in Solomon's Song of Songs, such as Song 2:10-14:

 My lover spoke and said to me,